agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 present salary and future expectations.
 In 2020, not a single recruiter asked about compensation until after they had made a verbal offer.
 This surprised me because waiting to open negotiations until that late in the process offers the candidate an advantage as they now know that the company has strong interest in them.
+Previously I have had to try to delay this conversation as part of my negotiation strategy, but the recruiters did it for me!

 <!-- TODO #45: Update links to negotiation post -->